mattbasta/client-performance-handbook/manuscript/05-Assets-and-Payload.md

 All of this data is sent to the client on every request.
 Let's take a look at each individual header:

 Server
 : This header is entirely unnecessary.
-It simply contains the name of the back-end server software.

 X-Content-Type-Options
-: This header is only useful for sites hosting user-uploaded content, and is only used by Internet Explorer (and potentially Chrome, though this is unclear).
+: This header is used in IE and Chrome as a security feature.

 Content-language
 : This could instead be specified in the HTML using a `lang="en"` attribute.